5 🔌 Connect Wires

-Nybble's servos are connected to NyBoard's PWM pins symmetrically and resembles the nerves along the spinal cord.
+Nybble's servos are connected to NyBoard's PWM pins symmetrically and resemble the nerves along the spinal cord.
 Though Nybble doesn't have shoulder roll DoF, those indexes(4~7) are reserved for the full OpenCat framework.

-Use h for head, t for tail, r for shoulder roll joint, s for shoulder pitch joint, k for knee joint, F for front, H for hind, L for left, R for right, the full joints map of OpenCat is:
+Use h for the head, t for the tail, r for shoulder roll joint, s for shoulder pitch joint, k for knee joint, F for the front, H for hind, L for left, R for right, the full joints map of OpenCat is:

-Observe the indexing pattern to connect servos with correct PWM pins.
+Observe the indexing pattern to connect servos with the correct PWM pins.
 Be careful with the wires’ direction.
-The brown wire of servo is GND, while the GND on NyBoard V0_1 are along the centerline.
-On later versions of NyBoards they are opposite.
+The brown wire of the servo is GND, while the GND on NyBoard V0_1 is along the centerline.
+In later versions of NyBoards, they are the opposite.

 A quick check is that all On NyBoard V0_1 the brown wires should be far away from the board surface.
 On NyBoard V0_2 the brown wires should be close to the board surface.

 After calibration, troubleshooting and final assembling, It’s time to think about wiring routes to make Nybble look neat.
-There are multiple slots on the frame designed as wire organizer.
+There are multiple slots on the frame designed as a wire organizer.
 Feel free to develop your own style for connecting future accessories.
-Make sure the wires doesn’t get in the way of servos‘ movement.
+Make sure the wires don’t get in the way of the servos‘ movement.